-He woke up desperately fighting for his breath, he was coughing, he couldn’t control his saliva, there was ice coming out of his nose and mouth and it made everything wet, but he was hot, unusually hot.
+He woke up desperately fighting for breath, he was coughing, he couldn’t control his saliva, there was ice coming out of his nose and mouth and it made everything wet, but he was hot, unusually hot.
 Sam looked outside of the window and saw the ocean, he looked to his left and saw the hunter.
 The night was blue and the air was hot, but salty, and they were driving on the seaside highway that led to Yonder.

 ‘Aren’t we a bit overdressed?’

 ‘Just be happy that you are alive and don’t ask stupid questions.
 Some people never make it through all this…being moved around.’ the hunter answered.

 Sam did not say anything.
-They drove a little while longer and soon they passed a neon sign that said Welcome to the city of Yonder.
+They drove a little while longer and soon they drove pass a neon sign that said Welcome to the city of Yonder.
 The night was yet blue and the sea air was making everything salty.

 ‘Why’d you have to kill Bear?’
 Sam asked.

 ‘Dogs can’t travel between past, present and future.
 Their souls are too pure.’

 Sam looked out the car window as houses began to emerge in the scenery.
 They were now driving through the city of Yonder.